 — from the Keeper Annals

-Warcraft lore features the Titans, who created all the worlds in the universe and seeded them with life, then left to go pursue their unimaginable goals, leaving all kinds of stuff behind.
+Warcraft lore features the Titans, who ordered all the worlds in the universe and seeded them with life, then left to go pursue their unimaginable goals, leaving all kinds of stuff behind.
 One of them, Sargeras, is also the Big Bad of the mythology.
 There are strong hints throughout the lore that they may be coming back some day (possibly in a future expansion).